lymeo/apollon/README.md

 };
 ```

-Apollon passes into this function the current schema implementation and and object containing helpers.
+Apollon passes into this function the current schema implementation and an object containing helpers.

 The schema implementation contains three keys that are used to implement the specification schema.